dexie/dexie-website/docs/Typescript.md

   }
 }
 ```
 As shown in this sample, Contact has a method for resolving the foreign collections emails and phones into local array properties.
 It also has a save() method that will translate changes of the local arrays into database changes.
 These methods are just examples of a possible use case of class methods in database objects.
-In this case, I choosed to write methods that are capable of resolving related objects into member properties and saving them back to database again using a relational pattern.
+In this case, I chose to write methods that are capable of resolving related objects into member properties and saving them back to database again using a relational pattern.

 To inform Dexie about the table/class mapping, use [Table.mapToClass()](/docs/Table/Table.mapToClass()).
 This will make all instances returned by the database actually being instances of the Contact class with a proper prototype inheritance chain.